cloudflare/sciuro/README.md

 # Introduction

-Sciuro is a bridge between alertmanager and Kubernetes to sync alerts as Node Conditions.
+Sciuro is a bridge between Alertmanager and Kubernetes to sync alerts as Node Conditions.
 It is designed to work in tandem with other controllers that observe Node Conditions such as [draino](https://github.com/planetlabs/draino) or the [cluster-api](https://cluster-api.sigs.k8s.io/tasks/healthcheck.html).